wtnm/fform/documentation.md

 ### Path<a name="path"></a>
 String (or array or strings) value delimited with '/' that describes path to field.
-Following pathes are equal:` '#/obects/array/field_1',  ['#', 'object/array', 'field_1'], ['object', '/array/', '/field_1/']`
+Following paths are equal:` '#/objects/array/field_1',  ['#', 'object/array', 'field_1'], ['object', '/array/', '/field_1/']`

 Each field has [data object](#data-object) that can be accessed in path by using `'@'` symbol: `'/field_1@value', ['object/array', '@', 'length']`

 `'#'` - is the root element of schema state.
-Can be ommited.
+Can be omitted.

-Path can be relative.
-Relative path starts with `'.'` or `'..'` and resolved relatively fields it eas used.
+A path can be relative.
+The relative path starts with `'.'` or `'..'` and resolved relatively fields it has used.

-API set functions support path-muliplying:
+API set functions support path-multiplying:
 - Comma-separated fields.
-Path 'array/1,2/field,prop' turns to 4 pathes 'array/1/field', 'array/1/prop', 'array/2/field', 'array/2/prop'.
+Path 'array/1,2/field,prop' turns to 4 paths 'array/1/field', 'array/1/prop', 'array/2/field', 'array/2/prop'.
 Works for both field-part(part before '@') and data-part(part after '@') of path.
 - Symbol `'*'` turns into all props of object/array.
-Path 'array/*' (for arrat with length 3) turns to 'array/0', 'array/1', 'array/2'.
+Path 'array/*' (for array with length 3) turns to 'array/0', 'array/1', 'array/2'.
 Works only for field-part(part before '@') of path.

 ### Data object<a name="data-object"></a>
-Each field has data object that is created according to [JSON schema](#basic-schema-properties) and can be changed throught [API](#api)
+Each field has data object that is created according to [JSON schema](#basic-schema-properties) and can be changed through [API](#api)
 Data object has the following props:
 - `value?: any`
 - `length?: number`